What are fixed income investments?

-|ARE NOT A BANK DEPOSIT OR OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES
+|ARE NOT A DEPOSIT OR OTHER OBLIGATION OF THE BANK OR ANY OF ITS AFFILIATES

 |ARE NOT FDIC INSURED

 |ARE NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY

 |ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES

 |MAY LOSE VALUE

-All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.
+All decisions regarding the tax implications of your investment(s) should be made in consultation with your independent tax advisor.

-Research backgrounds of brokers and brokerage firms for free by visiting FINRA's BrokerCheck website
+Research backgrounds of brokers and firms for free by visiting FINRA's BrokerCheck website

 United States persons (including U.S. citizens and residents) are subject to U.S. taxation on their worldwide income and may be subject to tax and other filing obligations with respect to their U.S. and non-U.S. accounts - including, for example, Form TD F 90-22.1 (Report of Foreign Bank and Financial Accounts ("FBAR")).
 U.S. persons should consult a tax adviser for more information.